Updated November 21, 2017

 |Portability||Runs only on AWS||Runs wherever Kubernetes runs|

-In Container Engine, a cluster uses Compute Engine instances as nodes.
+In Kubernetes Engine, a cluster uses Compute Engine instances as nodes.
 To create a cluster, you first provide basic configuration details: your desired cluster name, your desired deployment zones, your desired Compute Engine machine types, and your desired cluster size.
-After you configure your cluster, Container Engine creates the cluster in the requested zone or zones.
+After you configure your cluster, Kubernetes Engine creates the cluster in the requested zone or zones.

 Each node machine must run a container daemon to support containerized services.
 Amazon ECS supports Docker as a container daemon.
-Container Engine supports both Docker and rkt.
+Kubernetes Engine supports both Docker and rkt.

 In Amazon ECS, each Amazon EC2 node runs an Amazon ECS agent that starts containers on behalf of Amazon ECS.
-Similarly, in Container Engine, each Container Engine node runs a kubelet that maintains the health and stability of the containers running on the node.
+Similarly, in Kubernetes Engine, each Kubernetes Engine node runs a kubelet that maintains the health and stability of the containers running on the node.

 Amazon ECS does not provide a native mechanism for service discovery within a cluster.
 As a workaround, you can configure a third-party service-discovery service such as Consul to enable service discovery within a given cluster.